AnisDe/Cloudify-back-end/README.md

 ## Features

-- sign in and sign up  and logout requests using local passport strategy with email verification
+- sign in , sign up  and logout requests using local passport strategy with email verification
 - the possibility to update your informations that you stored in the database
-- If you forget your password just send a forget password request -Deleting your account
+- If you forget your password just send a forget password request
+- Deleting your account

 ## Tech